MileHacker Logo

 Historical Sites

-• Jalan Tan Hiok Nee (Heritage Street): is the heart of Johor Bahru's heritage trail, featuring pre-war shophouses, cafes, and boutiques.
+• Jalan Tan Hiok Nee (Heritage Street): is the heart of Johor Bahru city's heritage trail, featuring pre-war shophouses, cafes, and boutiques.
 Best explored on foot.

 • Sultan Ibrahim Building: An iconic Moorish-Anglo style former State Secretariat Building.
 Not accessible to the public for tours, but it is a fantastic photographic subject.

-• Religious & Spiritual Sites: Numerous mosques, Hindu temples, Buddhist temples, and churches are plentiful throughout the city, mirroring Johor Bahru city's religious diversity and affording a glimpse into communities' spiritual lives.
+• Religious & Spiritual Sites: Numerous mosques, Hindu temples, Buddhist temples, and churches are numerous throughout the city, mirroring Johor Bahru city's religious diversity and affording a glimpse into communities' spiritual lives.

 • Merdeka Green space: Features a monument dedicated to Malaysia's independence, a quiet place for reflection.
 These sites act as reminders of historical struggles and achievements.